 Located in the Towada-Hachimantai National Park in Akita Prefecture, everything about Nyuto Onsen oozes style and sophistication.
 Beautifully set within a peaceful mountain valley covered with acres of virgin beech forest, this is one place where you can find real seclusion and an escape from the often suffocating pace of city life.

 Interestingly enough, the name Nyuto Onsen actually refers to a conglomerate of seven different spas located around the same mountain.
 Although all of them are relatively close to each other, you will either need your own transport or be prepared to walk several kilometers if you wish to see more than one of them.

-Without a doubt, the best option would be to stay overnight in any one of the Ryokans (Japanese Guesthouses) attached to each Onsen.
-If time and money isn't a problem, spending one night in several different Onsens would be a great idea like this in one place worthy of investing as much time in as possible.
-As an added incentive, it is possible to visit any of the spas which are open to 'day-visitors' for a reasonable 500 Yen entrance fee.
+Without a doubt, the best option would be to stay overnight in one of the Ryokans (Japanese Guesthouses) attached to each Onsen.
+If time and money aren't a problem, spending one night in several different Onsens would be a great idea like this in one place worthy of investing as much time in as possible.
+As an added incentive, it is possible to visit any of the spas which are open to ‘day-visitors’ for a reasonable 500-Yen entrance fee.

 As well as having a great Onsen, the surrounding area provides excellent walking opportunities with numerous walking tracks passing through lush green beech forest and past several picturesque waterfalls.
 Free guided walks are available daily from the hotel lobby.
 If you’re feeling especially energetic (which unfortunately, I wasn't on this day), one of the tracks leads to the summit of nearby Mount Nyuto.